casadoj/lisflood-reservoirs/docs/compare_routines.md

 The selection of reservoirs to be included in the analysis was based in three conditions:

 * The observed time series of the three variables of interest (inflow, storage, outflow) must be available.
+* The reservoir catchment area must be at least 250 km².
+Actually, this condition did not remove any reservoir that fulfilled the other conditions.
+* The reservoir storage capacity must be at least 10 hm3.
+Actually, this condition dis not remove any reservoir that fulfilled the other conditions.
+* The degree of regulation must be larger or equal than 0.08.
 * The bias between observed outflow and inflow must be smaller than 30%.
 I discovered that the bias between these two time series is very high for many reservoirs.
 Some bias can be expected due to reservoir losses such as evaporation or leakages, but I assumed that those losses should not be larger than 30%.
 Biases below that threshold may be caused by reservoirs whose outflow is not released to the river, but to other water system (irrigation chanels, water supply...).
 * The length of the time series must be at least 8 years.
 I have identified the longest period for which data for all thre variables is available; if that period is shorter than 8 years, I discard the reservoir.

-In the end, I have selected 97 reservoirs.
+In the end, I have selected 90 reservoirs.

 > **Note**.
 The dataset is available in _Z:/nahaUsers/casadje/datasets/reservoirs/ResOpsUS/v1.1/_ or in the HPC in _/BGFS/DISASTER/casadje2/ResOpsUS/v1.1/_